anetapiekut/SMI205_Rproj_template/README.md

 > Tip: when working with a R script available for a paper, do not edit
 > it, but create a new R script.
 So ideally, you want to have an
-> original script in your folder, as well as a brand new R Script
+> original script intact, as well as a brand new R script for your exact
-> containing your work.
+> replication work.
+You can save original and edited scripts in
+> different subfolders.

+## 1.3.
+READme file - a template

+We also created a template READme file, which you need to update to describe your replication project - it is called ‘README_template’.

+This is a RMarkdown format \*.Rmd, so to save it as a HTML file you need to use the button ‘Knit’ in the upper panel.
+Steps:

+1)  open your R project (so all is saved in the linked project folder),
+2)  open the Rmd template file,
+3)  save it as a new Rmd file for your project (so rename),
+4)  edit it to add your project description,
+5)  knit/save into a Html page that is easily readable.

 # 2. `renv` package